 - Replying to emails from you

-- Supplying you with emails that you have opted into (you may unsubscribe or opt-out at any time by disabling your subscription from your profile page, or by following the unsubscribe link in the footer of a newsletter e-mail or by sending us an e-mail to firstname.lastname@example.org
+- As a customer having agreed to our Privacy Notice, we will keep you informed of offers and promotions by email, direct mail or possibly telephone.
+You may unsubscribe or opt-out at any time by disabling your subscription from your profile page, or by following the unsubscribe link in the footer of a newsletter e-mail or by sending us an e-mail to firstname.lastname@example.org

 - Market research

 - Analysing your use of our services and gathering feedback to enable us to continually improve our services and your experience in dealing with us

 - To maintain records required for statutory record keeping or legislative requirements

 - How long do we store your Personal Data?

 We only keep your personal data for as long as we need to in order to use it as described above in Part 6, and/or for as long as we have your permission to keep it.